VOLTTRON/volttron/docs/source/specifications/Weather_Service_Spec.rst

 optional parameters:

     2. **hours** - The number of hours for which forecast data should be returned.
-Defaults to what the weather data provider returns.
+By default, any cached data will be returned, if available, otherwise the default quantity provided by the service will be returned.

-Returns: dictionary object of forecast data.
+Returns: List of dictionary objects containing forecasted data.
 The amount of data returned and duration depends on the weather service provider.
 For example, weatherbit.io returns hourly forecast data for 24 hours when using free account.

 4. Get historical weather data